kaiumezawa/stripeproject/README.md

 Here is where you can run the test cases of the app.

+**9. Check your transaction registry**

-Once you have run some successful transactions, if you'd like to view the registry of transactions, the *registry.txt* file will be generated containing the details of all your successful transactions.
+Once you have run some successful transactions, if you'd like to view the registry, the file *registry.txt* will have been generated containing the details of all your successful transactions.

+If there were no successful transactions, this file will not exist.